LoveAlexx/AddOcrToFlameshot/README.md

-# Adding OCR To flameshot
+# Adding OCR To flameshot / How to copy text from videos / How to copy unselectable text / Screenshot OCR
 How to add OCR fucntionality to flameshot, without needing to change the program at all.

 **Showcase**: